o3de/sig-network/testing-guidance/workflow-tests/multiplayer/basic-multiplayer-workflow-tests.md

 *   Most issues will be caught through log errors, which can be seen in the Editor and Launcher consoles or in logs after running tests
 *   In addition, network prefabs can be a visual clue that something isn't working as expected (objects disappearing or not appearing in the first place)
+* Issues connecting to the server are caused either by:
-*   Processes that remain after closing applications - this can result in errors when trying to launch subsequent times
+       1. Processes that remain after closing applications - this can result in errors when trying to launch subsequent times.
+       2. The ServerLauncher has not been built or has not been built against the same commit as Editor/ClientLauncher.

 ## Workflows